Glossary: learn the definitions of the keywords used in this site

 Antiarrhythmics: medicines used to control irregular heart rhythms and extra heart beats.

-Antiplatelet drugs: medicines that prevent the action of platelets in the blood and so prevent blood clots forming.
+Antiplatelet drugs: medicines that inhibit the action of platelets in the blood and thus prevent blood clots forming, especially in the coronary arteries.

 Anti-thrombotics: medicines that prevent the formation or growth of blood clots.
 Anticoagulants, antiplatelets and thrombolytics are all types of anti-thrombotics.